 When both the victim and the defendant were partially at fault for a crash, a jury has to assign each person a percentage of fault.
 The victim's recovery is then reduced by their percentage of fault.

 Example: Mary crossed the street outside a crosswalk and got hit by Mac, who was speeding.
 Mary suffered $10,000 in damages, but was found 30% at fault.
 She can recover $7,000.

 California's pedestrian and crosswalk laws are important to know.
 They can drastically influence a personal injury lawsuit involving a hurt pedestrian.
 Our California personal injury lawyers can help.
 Contact us online today to get started on your case.
 (For cases in Nevada, please see our article on crosswalk laws in Nevada).

-See VC 21969 (allowing local governments to regulate where people can roller skate), CVC §21967 (allowing localities to regulate where people can ride E-scooters), and CVC §21961 (allowing local governments to enact ordinances dealing with where pedestrians can cross the street.
+See Vehicle Code 21969 (allowing local governments to regulate where people can roller skate), CVC §21967 (allowing localities to regulate where people can ride E-scooters), and CVC §21961 (allowing local governments to enact ordinances dealing with where pedestrians can cross the street.